jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** T-51c Power Armor

 **Change List:**
-* Injects a T-51c power armor set for Gunners into Power Armored Enemies
+* Injects a T-51c power armor set for Gunners into Power Armor to the People
 * Adds the legendary effects to the naming rules for T-51c Power Armor
-* Injects T-51c Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects T-51c Power Armor into the legendary drop lists in Power Armor to the People

 ### T-51c Redistribution.esp
 **Description:** Adjusts the availability of T-51c Power Armor in the world